-This Appendix provides information about when consent could be automated and consequently when BPPC could be used.
+This Appendix provides information about when consent could be automated and consequently when the BPPC Profile could be used.
 Privacy consent can be summarized as: "I agree on my personal data being disclosed to someone under specific conditions".

 Conditions are based on various factor(s) for example: